Privacy Notice

 As a Data Controller, the ICB has a duty to:

-• Notify the Information Commissioner’s Office of all personal information processing activities.
-Our registration details can be found on the public register of Data Controllers .
+- To register with the Information Commissioner’s Office.
+Our registration details can be found on the public register of Data Controllers and our registration number is ZB346050.

 Things you can do to help us:

-• tell us if any of your information we hold is wrong.
+- tell us if any of your information we hold is incorrect.

 All information that we hold about individuals will be held securely and confidentially.
 We use administrative and technical controls to do this.